fhwang/admin_assistant/quick_start.markdown

       </head>
       ...
     </html>

+If you're using Sprockets, which is the default in Rails 3.1, you should include the CSS and Javascript assets in the manifest files that you use for your admin layout.

+Javascript:

+    //= require admin_assistant
+    //= require jquery.tokeninput.js

+CSS:

+    //= require admin_assistant
+    //= require token-input

-3) Setup an admin controller by attaching it to a model and using the admin layout:
+### Setup an admin controller

+Use the admin layout, and call `admin_assistant_for` with the model class.

     class Admin::BlogPostsController < ApplicationController
       layout 'admin'